GeorginJobin/Home-Server-Project/README.md

   - Always the check the obvious stuff first before assuming something broke
   - I need a way to access my server remotely, not just on my local network
-  - After further research will be setting up Tailscale, proably after Jellyfin, as they go hand in hand (see Readme goals)
+  - After further research will be setting up Tailscale, proably after Jellyfin, as they go hand in hand (see new Readme goals)